Product Name: Neuro Clarity

 However, 75 mg of Bacopa Monnieri is too little for any serious benefits.

-I often see low-quality nootropic supplements containing St. John’s Wort.
+We often see low-quality nootropic supplements containing St. John’s Wort.
 This is a useful ancient herb for treating depression and anxiety.
-However, it lacks scientific studies, and I cannot say it is safe to supplement.
+However, it lacks scientific studies, and we cannot say it is safe to supplement.
 Since it possesses a relatively high risk, it decreases the “safety score” of this supplement.

-DMAE is a nootropic I like to avoid.
+DMAE is a nootropic we like to avoid.
 Why?
-Well, because it is one of the most unstable compounds I have ever come across.
+Well, because it is one of the most unstable compounds we ever came across.
 And users often report adverse side effects such as headaches, etc..

 Ginkgo Biloba is a top-rated supplement that can help with depression, anxiety, memory, and it is even an excellent antioxidant.
 To be really effective, there has to be a specific dosage of strong-enough extract in the supplement.
 And Neuro Clarity lacks that.

-Phosphatidylserine is a nootropic compound that I would like to see in every nootropic supplements.
+Phosphatidylserine is a nootropic compound that we would like to see in every nootropic supplements.
 It provides a lot of benefits, such as improved memory, cognition, and it helps people with ADHD.

 75 mg is a relatively low dosage.

 Kava is a natural cognitive enhancer that has been traditionally used as an anxiety reducer.
-However, studies show that this supplement is not entirely safe, so I suggest avoiding it.
+However, studies show that this supplement is not entirely safe, so we suggest avoiding it.

 L-Glutamine is a conditionally essential amino acid, which means that we “might have to supplement it.”
 It’s an all-right addon, but it doesn’t play a significant role here.